-The Agricultural Development and Value Chain Enhancement (ADVANCE) Program is a USAID-funded project, re-designed in 2011 to comply with USAID’s new Feed the Future strategy, and implemented by a consortium of local and international partners led by ACDI/VOCA.
-The goal of ADVANCE is to facilitate a transformation of Ghana’s agricultural sector in selected agricultural staples (maize, rice and soybean) to achieve a greater degree of food security among the rural population in the North while increasing competitiveness in the domestic markets.
-The ADVANCE Program contributes directly to achieving the objectives of USAID’s Feed the Future Initiative relating to reducing poverty and hunger through inclusive agricultural growth and improved nutrition.
+The Agricultural Development and Value Chain Enhancement (ADVANCE) project was re-designed in 2011 to comply with USAID’s new Feed the Future (FTF) strategy.
+The goal of ADVANCE was to facilitate a transformation of Northern Ghana’s agricultural sector in maize, rice, and soybean to achieve a greater degree of food security among the rural population in the north while increasing competitiveness in the domestic markets.
+ADVANCE contributed directly to achieving FTF’s objectives of reducing poverty and hunger through inclusive agricultural growth and improved nutrition.

-The program adopts a value chain approach where smallholder farmers are linked to markets, finance, inputs and equipment services and information through relatively larger nucleus (commercial) farmers and large traders (aggregators) who have the capacity to invest in these chains.
-The program builds the capacity of smallholder farmers to increase the efficiency of their farm business with improved production and post-harvest handling practices that include improved seed varieties and access to quality inputs, mechanization services and market access.
+The program adopted a value chain approach where smallholder farmers were linked to markets, finance, inputs, equipment, and information through larger commercial farmers and traders who had the capacity to invest in these chains.
+The program built upon the ability of smallholder farmers to increase the efficiency of their farm businesses with improved production and post-harvest handling practices.
+The practices included improved seed varieties, access to quality inputs, mechanization, and market access.

 A total of 34,121 farmers benefitted directly from interventions that included training on agricultural productivity and business development, linkages to input suppliers, land preparation service providers, and sources of credit.
 They were mostly smallholder farmer producers of maize, rice, and soybean.
 Of these farmers, 47 percent were smallholders affiliated with 312 Farmer Based Organizations (FBOs), most of which are linked to markets through nucleus farmers.
 Forty-five percent of the farmers were women who received new skills and knowledge in production technologies as well as management practices to operate in a more professional manner.